fastlane/docs/docs/codesigning/getting-started.md

 ```

 this way you can profit of the automatic code signing on development machines. and also stay in control on release builds to be sure the right cert/provisioning profiles are used.

+#### Xcode 7 and lower

+You should avoid clicking the `Fix Issue` button (There is an [Xcode plugin](https://github.com/neonichu/FixCode#readme) that disables the button), as it sometimes revokes existing certificates, and with it the provisioning profiles.

+Unfortunately you can't specify the name of the provisioning profile in Xcode 7.
+Instead you can specify the UUID of the profile, which changes every time the profile gets re-generated (e.g. when you add a new device).

+To work around this issue, check out [Setting up your Xcode Project](xcode-project.md) on how to pass a provisioning profile to Xcode when building your app.

 ## Manually